-7.10.4.3.2.3 Service type of messaging
+7.10.4.3.2.3 LMISF-IRI provisioned for messaging

+The cases below apply when the LMISF-IRI has been provisioned to deliver LI product for the CSP service type (see clause 4.4.2) of messaging.

 When the Service Type received in the LI_X1 provisioning is "messaging", the LMISF-IRI examines the SIP MESSAGE for a target match as shown below:

 - For MO-SMS over IP, P-Preferred Identity header and From header present in the SIP MESSAGE when the target identity is IMPU.